 - Community involvement: Participating in local initiatives and causes

-Implementing local advertising requires operational considerations to ensure campaigns run smoothly and deliver maximum return on investment.
-This section addresses the practical aspects of executing your local advertising strategy.
+Local advertising takes some operational planning so campaigns run smoothly and return as much as possible.
+This section covers the practical side of executing your local advertising strategy.

-Determining the right advertising budget is challenging for many local businesses.
-While there’s no one-size-fits-all formula, industry benchmarks suggest:
+Setting the right advertising budget trips up a lot of local businesses.
+There’s no single formula, but industry benchmarks suggest:

 - New businesses: 12-20% of projected gross revenue